X-rayLaser/imagenet-resumable-downloader/README.md

 - progress bar, estimated time till the end
 - report file containing a list of urls of images that were unavailable or could not be downloaded

+# Requirements

+The program was tested only for Python 3.6.7

 # Installation and launch